gitpandasmail/DataEngineeringLondonBike/README.md

 We have used following ranges to group the weather data

 * Time of day effect on bike ride count and e-bike %

+E-bikes are likely more popular during night time because e-bike amount in the city is likely very limited.
+At night time, people who ride bikes are more free to choose e-bikes as there are more available.

 <img width="761" height="472" alt="image" src="https://github.com/user-attachments/assets/9992edd8-5549-4d3c-8bae-5317d98d4bb0" />

 * Day of the week effect on bike rides count and e-bike %